Should I do a Master’s Degree?by Newcastle University

-The cost of a Master’s degree can vary quite significantly depending on the programme, but if you’re an alumnus of Newcastle University you could be eligible for a 20% reduction in your tuition fees (criteria apply).
+The cost of a Master’s degree can vary quite significantly depending on the programme.

 You can search for available funding sources using our database.
 Simply enter some basic details about where you’re from and what subject you’re hoping to study and the search will return the relevant funding sources.